 Recommended Hotel in Xingping : Yangshuo Xingping Island Resort (a boutique hotel on a beautiful location beside the Li River)

-You will rise early and climb for 10 minutes to the top of Xianggong Hill, the best place for photos of the breathtaking sunrise over the bend in the Li River.
+You will rise early and transfer to Xianggong Hill, the best place for photos of the breathtaking sunrise over the bend in the Li River.
 After you reach the top, you’ll have about 20 minutes to watch the Li River running round a right-angled bend as the sun rises in the background (the top photo of this tour).

 After Xianggong Hill, you’ll visit Fuli Bridge, which has a history of over 600 years.
 It’s a special spot not so well known to travelers, located at the upper reaches of the Yulong (Meeting a Dragon) River.
 You can take some photos of the bridge stretching across the river, surrounded by Guilin’s unique karst hills.